Living in Miri

 Miri’s history, progress and economy have always been tied to oil.
 Only a humble fishing village about a century ago, it has grown in leaps and bounds since oil was discovered in the area in 1910.
 The oil and gas industry remains the largest contributor to the economy of Miri and Sarawak but other industries such as forestry and agriculture burgeoned in the years following Sarawak’s independence through the formation of Malaysia in 1963.
 In recent years, the construction, shipbuilding, retail, financial services, tourism, education and manufacturing sectors have also contributed greatly to the city’s rapid economic growth.

 Today, Miri boasts a splendid waterfront, marina, shopping malls, luxury condominiums, two 18-hole golf courses, 4- and 5-star hotels and a modern airport and port.
-It has also become an educational and training hub with the presence of Curtin Sarawak and other private and public institutions of higher learning, as well as a key tourism hub for eco-activities, diving and adventure holidays.
+It has also become an educational and training hub with the presence of Curtin Malaysia and other private and public institutions of higher learning, as well as a key tourism hub for eco-activities, diving and adventure holidays.

 As a city on the move, new infrastructure and development projects are planned or underway, They include the Marina Bay development incorporating Miri’s new City Hall, financial institutions, hotels, luxury condominiums, commercial properties, sports amenities and government offices; as well as new roads, public amenities and commercial properties in both inner city and suburban areas.